dimitrispapastavridis/Data-Science-Salary-Dashboard/README.md

 📊 Excel Salary Dashboard.
 This project is based on [Excel for Data Analytics - Full Course for Beginners](https://youtu.be/pCJ15nGFgVg) by Luke Barousse.
-It visualizes salary data for various roles in the field of Data Science.
+This interactive Excel dashboard provides insights into salary trends across various Data Science roles.

 ## 🛠 Features